falconmick/tdd-demo/slides.md

 ````

 <!--
-### v9 red handle bad return type

-{click}

 Lets add in our new test, This one will be a cornerstone that makes sure that as we move forward we don't break
 either our production code OR test suite.
-This is the good scenario test, we will move forward as we add more
+This is the good scenario test, as we add more tests to our codebase this
-and more functionality and test harnresses around our suite be the default starting point that all other more
-specific test will start from.
+one test will quite often act as the starting point for a new test and will contain all required mocking setup code to
+achieve a passing good scenario

 {click}

-The goal here is we will place any mocking code that is required to exist such to make this test pass into
-whatever mechanism our test runner uses to setup individual tests, the goal being if we make a new blank test
-with no setup code in it, it should result in the good scenario prior to us customising it to test what ever
-it is we are attempting to test.

-The most important thing to take away from this test is that given an acceptable input, we expect the result to not
+This test asserts that given an acceptable input, we expect the result to not
 be null and to have the Successful flag set to true!

+As we move forward we will find that this test does need to be updated such that it will apply the basic mocks required to achieve
+a passing good scenario test.
+This shared setup code can either exist as a setup method we call at the top of each of our tests
+or we could use the setup method.

+For now our happy path does not have any setup code so I will leave it empty.
 -->

 ---